Football Fun Picks with Charlotte Today

 The products and services featured appear as paid advertising.

-It's time to talk football and pick the matchups for the AFC & NFC Conference Championship Round.
+It's time to talk football and the results of the AFC & NFC Conference Championship Round

-The 49ers will appear once again in the NFC Championship round to face the Eagles in Philadelphia.
+The Eagles continuously scored and did not look back at all..
+The Eagles punch their ticket to the Super Bowl.

-The Cincinnati Bengals to face the Chiefs in a rematch of last year’s AFC Conference Championship.
-Incidentally the Bengal came away with the Victory
+The Cincinnati Bengals return to Kansas City to face the Chiefs in a rematch of last year’s AFC Conference Championship and it did not go well for the Bengals.
+The Chief’s pull out a victory in the last second with a 45 yard field goal to take a decisive 3 point lead.

+The Eagles will now meet the Chiefs in the Super Bowl in two weeks.

 Chiefs and Philadelphia